ShinyTrinkets/twofold.ts/docs/similar.md

 Because there are 2 types of files, the templates are like a source code, and the generated files are like a final product, and the consumer only gets to see the final product.

-Template engines are tools made for developers, usually to generate web pages.
+Template engines are tools/ libraries made for developers, usually to generate web pages.
+There is not app to use, they are programming libraries that you need to import and integrate inside a larger app.
 Their goal is to generate the final text.

 **TwoFold** is a general app and can launch other applications and run arbitrary commands or code, depending on the available tags.

-TwoFold uses 1 file, both as source and final product; the same user can be the creator and the consumer.
+TwoFold is a single binary app and uses one single file, both as source and final product; the same user can be the creator and the consumer.

 But the biggest difference is that TwoFold parser is designed to never crash.
 If it crashes, it's a bug and must be fixed!
 TwoFold will just ignore the badly formed/ invalid XML tags, they will not be